JPAdv-zz/CourseQuest/README.md

 CourseQuest
 -----------

-CourseQuest is a simple website that enables to search and discover courses from Coursera and Canvas.
+CourseQuest is a simple website that enables search and discover courses from Coursera and Canvas.

 Installation:
 --------------